mrmaxguns/please-readme/CONTRIBUTING.md

 * II-2b: docstrings explaining classes and functions
 * II-2c: two spaces underneath functions where code below is present
 * II-2d: lines no longer than 79 characters
+* II-2e: chunks of code broken logically down into separate functions

+II-3: The following commands must be performed inside the please-readme directory before submitting a pull request:
+* II-3a: `black . -l 79`
+* II-3b: the requirements.txt file must be updated with all new third party packages

+## III.
+The Pull Request
+III-1: "Pull Request" is a github request to merge two different branches and/or repositories based on improvements
+III-2: "member" is any user with write-access to this repository

+III-2: Pull requests must have a title, an explanation of changes, and the code must follow all the rules stated above and below before being approved by **at least ONE member**.